ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 dip tlw part in cold water ; if the skin
 is destroyed, cover with varnish.
 For
 apoplexy, raise tiie bend aud b.nly ;
 for fainting.
-Iny the person Hnt
+Iny the person Hnt.
 </td></tr></table>

 ---